Hawking-Like Radiation as Tunneling from a Cosmological Black Hole in Modified Gravity: Semiclassical Approximation and Beyond: Cosmological Black Hole Solution in the STVG Theory

 in which we have made use of the following relation \cite{Perez2019}

-Consequently, Eqs. \cref{rah,eq1} are equivalent, and Eq. \eqref{rah} which contains all three physical roots $R_{*}$, $R_{-}$ and $R_{+}$ can be applied to the rest of the calculations in this paper.
+Eq. \eqref{eq22} is also, totaly holds in our setup.
+In fact, inserting Eqs. \eqref{eq11} and \eqref{eq15} into the right-hand side of Eq. \eqref{eq22}, one can simply proof this equation.
+Consequently, Eqs. \eqref{eq21} and \eqref{eq14} are equivalent, and Eq. \eqref{eq21} which contains all three physical roots $R_{*}$, $R_{-}$ and $R_{+}$ can be applied to the rest of the calculations in this paper.
 Since we are interested in the spacetime events located in the casual future of the singularity, we focus only on $R_{-}$ and $R_{+}$ to express and plot the subsequent statements and figures.